 2. Urban carbon footprint models

+2.1.
+IO models

-Input output tables capture all the economic transactions occurring between the various industries and final consumers of an economy.
+Input output models capture all the economic transactions occurring between the various industries and final consumers of an economy.
 Multi-regional models include international trade.
 Environmentally extended IO models for carbon emissions take the source emissions of each industry and reallocate these to final consumers by attaching them to the financial transactions occurring in between industries along supply chains.
 These extended models allow matrices to be produced that indicate the carbon intensity of a unit of expenditure (or final demand) on any goods and services in an economy, and where the emissions occur in terms of source industry and world region.
 These are then combined with final demand data for a region (nation, city, etc.) to obtain the carbon footprint.
 The mathematics of the approach are explained well in various other papers [7, 20, 21].

-Final demand is generally divided into household, government, capital and other (which is typically negligible).
+Final demand is generally divided into household, government and capital (and other, but this is typically negligible).
 The split between these various sources varies significantly between geographic regions, and relates to regions’ development trajectories.
 Household expenditure typically accounts for ~40-80% of a nation’s emissions [22], followed by capital ranging from ~15% to 55% [23] and government at 5%-20% [17].
 China lies at the top end of the data for capital-related emissions.

 A crucial point for our later discussion relates to capital expenditure.
 Although capital – e.g. houses, public infrastructures, factories – is typically considered a distinct final demand category in IO models, much of it actually forms an input into other final demand categories.
 For example, in current IO models, the emissions from energy use in a Chinese steel factory that provides steel to Japanese car manufactures that sell vehicles to UK residents, will contribute towards the UK household carbon footprint.
 However, the emissions from building the Chinese steel factory would be allocated to the Chinese carbon footprint and recorded under their capital final demand.
 It is possible to endogenise capital such that all related emissions are allocated to the relevant goods and services purchased by households or governments, and researchers have recently succeeded in modifying national CB accounts in this way [24].
 But there remains a temporal issue, e.g. how the emissions of the steel factory are spread over time, which may involve forecasting steel output.
 Capital is therefore a crucial issue that we return to below.

+2.2.
+The C40 cities

+To support our arguments below, we draw heavily upon carbon footprint data from 96 cities in the C40 Cities network; a consortium of global cities attempting to reduce their climate change impacts.
+These cities are diverse in character and spread across all continents bar Antarctica.
+Collectively, they account for ~7% of the global population and, from a consumption-based perspective, ~10% of all global greenhouse gas emissions.
+We describe the data further in the supplementary materials, but the crucial methodological points to bear in mind for the discussion below are that (i) a consistent model is used for each city, (ii) the model takes into account city-specific industrial structure, household expenditure and trade flows between each city and the rest-of-nation and rest-of-world, and (iii) while household footprints are bespoke to each city, government and capital footprints remain estimated from downscaled national per capita data.

 3. Results and discussion